One of the most watched telescopes on eBay is a TINY 76mm Newtonian

 If you have limited funds and want to get into astronomy with a useful instrument, this is a great way.
 By getting started with a 70mm Travel Scope you are able to spend very little and have a scope that will be of use, even if you do 'take the plunge' and buy a larger telescope in the future - It's always a good idea to have a small, easily used telescope handy!

 This telescope is great for most aspects of astronomy 'on the go' and having a quick look around the night sky, but, once again, I wouldn't recommend it for your main telescope, although I must admit that it would have been much better than my first 60mm instrument!
 (You know why...
 Think about it...
-That's right, it's a bigger diameter lens! - More light and more detail.)
+That's right, it's a BIGGER diameter lens!)

 Someone like me, who has spent years looking through telescopic equipment, can see a whole lot more than a raw beginner and somewhat more than someone with a year's experience.
 But this is a fantastic hobby and there wouldn't be much fun if everything was there on a plate for you straight off!